SchoolOfCode/bc17-w7d3-workshop-nextjs-boilerplate-team-rocket-1/Plan.md

   - Dispatch and action to the reducer ✅
   - Make the reducer able to do that action ✅
-  - create new resonce object with spread ✅
+  - create new reducer object with spread ✅

 - check! ✅